Static Electricity in FIBCs: How to Avoid the Dangers of Storing Combustible Products

 Type D FIBC bulk bags, bulk bag, Crohmiq, National Bulk BagType D FIBC bulk bags

-Safe use for type D bags:
+Safe Use for Type D Bags:

 Thanks for reading!

-FIBC Safety Guide CTA Image - National Bulk BagAt National Bulk Bag, safety and reliability are our top priorities.
-No matter who you purchase your bulk bags from, it's extremely important to take great care when using them.
-Within this guide we explore comprehensive safety information, best practices, and key safety tips.
+FIBC Safety Guide CTA Image - National Bulk BagNo matter who you purchase your bulk bags from, it's extremely important to take great care of your employees when using them.
+Within this guide, explore comprehensive safety information, best practices, and key safety tips.

-Our safety guide is split up into four sections for your convenience:
+This safety guide is split up into four sections for your convenience:

 1. Bulk bag safety: 5:1 SWL vs. 6:1 SWL